AltDom/surfranker-cli/README.md

 https://user-images.githubusercontent.com/48492083/128521067-e35f0cdc-8f28-4488-81c2-17c9696187ca.mov

 ## Installing surfranker-cli
-* Open your Terminal window and ensure you have Node.JS & NPM installed.
-Run `brew install node`.
+* Open your Terminal or MS-DOS command window and ensure you have Node.JS & NPM (or yarn) installed.
+Run `node -v` to see if you have Node.JS.
+* If you don't have it, run `brew install node`.
 * Then install surfranker-cli with `npm install -g surfranker-cli`.
+If you prefer yarn, use `yarn global add surfranker-cli`.
-* You should be all set and ready to use any of the commands below!
+* You should now be all set and ready to use any of the commands below!

 ## Using surfranker-cli
 ### Championship Tours (WCT & MCT)